Worker Exposure to Paint Chemicals – Are They Hazardous?

 - Dry powder coating paints.

 The following is a breakdown of the ingredients (paint chemicals) of each type and the nature of the ingredients that may pose potential health problems to the worker/applicator.

 - Water-Based Paints: These paints were developed over the last two (2) decades to reduce the solvent emissions from paint application.
 Generally, they are latex paints (either natural rubber latex or synthetic latex) and are water-soluble.
-They may have some low level of solvents (also called Volatile Organic Compounds – VOCs) that are water-soluble such as isopropyl alcohol (isopropanol), and methyl alcohol (methanol) and tend generally not to be hazardous to the worker.
-They are still recommended to be used in a paint booth or other area with adequate ventilation.
+They may have some low level of solvents (also called Volatile Organic Compounds – VOCs) that are water-soluble such as isopropyl alcohol (isopropanol), and methyl alcohol (methanol) and tend generally not to be very hazardous.
+They are still recommended to be used in a paint booth or other areas with adequate ventilation.
 In some cases, the pigment/colorant may be of concern such as carbon black (a carcinogen), cobalt or cadmium.